MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-slb.md

 7. Review the summary information, and select **Finish** to complete the wizard.
 8. Repeat the procedure for the public VIP logical network; this time enter the IP address range for the public network.

+---

 ## Import the service template

 Import the service template into the VMM library.
 For this example, we'll import the Generation 2 template.

+To import the Generation 2 template, follow these steps:

 1. Select **Library** > **Import Template**.
 2. Browse to your service template folder, select the **SLB Production Generation 2 VM.xml** file.